pulsar-edit/pulsar/shared/select-list/README.md

 - `errorMessage: String`: a string that needs to be set when you want to notify the user that an error occurred.
 - `infoMessage: String`: a string that needs to be set when you want to provide some information to the user.
 - `helpMessage: String`: HTML content to display when help is toggled.
 - `helpMarkdown: String`: markdown content to display when help is toggled.
-Rendered using Pulsar's built-in markdown renderer.
+Rendered using Lumine's built-in markdown renderer.
 - `loadingMessage: String`: a string that needs to be set when you are loading items in the background.
 - `loadingSpinner: Boolean`: show spinner next to loading message.
 - `loadingBadge: String/Number`: a string or number that needs to be set when the progress status changes.
 - `itemsClassList: [String]`: an array of strings that will be added as class names to the items element.
 - `initialSelectionIndex: Number`: the index of the item to initially select; defaults to `0`.
+- `initiallyVisibleItemCount: Number`: render only the first N items eagerly; items beyond that count get `visible: false` in `elementForItem` and are re-rendered when scrolled into view (via `IntersectionObserver`).
+Useful for very long lists with expensive item rendering.
+Constructor-only — cannot be changed via `update`.
 - `placeholderText: String`: placeholder text to display in the query editor when empty.
+- `panelItem: Object`: the item passed to `atom.workspace.addModalPanel` (defaults to the select list itself).
+Useful when a wrapper view should be exposed as `panel.item`; the object must have an `element` property.
+Constructor-only.
 - `skipCommandsRegistration: Boolean`: when `true`, skips registering default keyboard commands.

 ### Registered commands